 PART 1.
-VOTING INFORMATION4

-Solicitation of Proxies4

-Appointment and Revocation of Proxies

-Registered Common Shareholders

-Non-Registered Common Shareholders

-Voting of Proxies

-How to Access and Participate in the Company's 2022 Virtual Meeting

-Voting Shares and Principal Holders thereof

-PART 2.
-BUSINESS OF THE MEETING

-Presentation of Financial Statements and Auditor's Report

-Election of Directors

-Auditors of the Company

-PART 3.
-STATEMENT OF EXECUTIVE COMPENSATION12

-Compensation of Directors and Executives

-Equity Compensation Plans

-Securities Authorized for Issuance under Equity Compensation Plans

-Indebtedness of Directors and Executive Officers28

-PART 4.
-REPORT ON CORPORATE GOVERNANCE AND OTHER ITEMS28

-Interest of Informed Persons in Material Transactions and Management Contracts

-2022 Shareholder Proposals

-Additional Information 31

-Approval by Directors

-Schedule "A" - CORPORATE GOVERNANCE PRACTICES

-Schedule "R" ROARD OF DIRECTORS MANDATE R-1
+VOTING INFORMATION 4 Solicitation of Proxies 4 5 5 PART 2.
+BUSINESS OF THE MEETING 6 Presentation of Financial Statements and Auditor's Report Election of Directors Auditors of the Company Approval of Unallocated Options under the Stock Option Plan 6 11 PART 3.
+STATEMENT OF EXECUTIVE COMPENSATION 11 Compensation of Directors and Executives Equity Compensation Plans Securities Authorized for Issuance under Equity Compensation Plans Indebtedness of Directors and Executive Officers 23 28 PART 4.
+REPORT ON CORPORATE GOVERNANCE AND OTHER ITEMS 28 Interest of Informed Persons in Material Transactions and Management Contracts 2023 Shareholder Proposals 33 Schedule "A" - RESOLUTION RELATED TO UNALLOCATED STOCK OPTIONS A-1 Schedule "B" - CORPORATE GOVERNANCE PRACTICES B-1 Schedule "C" - BOARD OF DIRECTORS MANDATE C-1